Accord-Project/bsdd/README1.md

 -   SPARQL Anything uses the prefix `fx:` for its features and functions.
 -   We define the `bsdd:` ontology namespace the same as the existing bSDD RDF data.
 -   SPARQL Anything uses the prefix `xyz:` to emit the output data.
-    However, we use `fx:properties fx:namespace` to cast the data to the `bsdd:` namespace, so we don\'t use the `xyz:` prefix.
+    However, we use `fx:properties fx:namespace` to cast the data to the `bsdd:` namespace, so we don't use the `xyz:` prefix.
     The argument of this parameter is a string, so we use `bind(str(bsdd:) as ?bsdd)` to convert the respective namespace URL to a string
 -   We use the option `fx:properties fx:use-rdfs-member true` to emit JSON array members as multiple values of `rdfs:member` rather than the predicates `rdf:_1, rdf:_2 ...`